Efren Reyes Sr.: Personal life

-He later married actress Virginia Montes.
+He later married actress Virginia Montes, his leading lady in Bandido.
 They had six children.
 Two of them, Cristina Reyes and Efren Jr. (son of Virginia), followed their footsteps.

 Death

 "When he died on Feb.
 11, 1968, his coffin was placed atop the roof of Mount Carmel Church just to accommodate the throng of fans who wanted to pay their respects," said Efren.
 "And when he was being brought to his resting place, his friends carried his coffin from Mount Carmel to Loyola in Marikina."

 "I only have fragments of his memories because he died when I was six.
 I only remembered the instances when all of us, the children, would enter his room in the morning to ask for baon.
 Ang gagawin n'ya, dudukutan n'ya mommy namin, para ibigay sa amin. ….Hindi n'ya ako napalo pero nataasan ako ng boses.
 Dun palang nanginig na ako (What he does, he snatches [money] from my mother, to give it to us. ...He never spanked me but he raised his voice once.
 That went me trembling)…..
 He used to bring us to Arcegas, here in Aurora Boulevard.
 There was a big toy store there.
 Pagdating ko doon, ang ligaya ko (When I got there, oh what a joy)."